aaronparker/aaronparker.github.io/_posts/2012-03-15-client-side-performance-testing-coming-to-login-vsi.md

 # Additional Points

-This is the first release of the Client Side Performance Testing module, so there&#8217;s a few things to consider:
+This is the first release of the Client Side Performance Testing module, so there's a few things to consider:

-  * Linux clients aren&#8217;t yet available - the client-side module is Windows only
+  * Linux clients aren't yet available - the client-side module is Windows only
   * This first version is aimed at typical office and line-of-business applications.
 Video and audio testing is planned for the next version and will be able to test audio and video sync
   * A (beta?) release is planned within 2 weeks
   * This module will be included in the Login VSI license